What are the things to do in Madeira?

 The process of establishing residency in Madeira follows Portuguese regulations while offering certain regional advantages.

-Immigration procedures are handled through the local AIMA office in Funchal (for non-EU citizens), and in local city halls for EU citizens, where processing times often move more efficiently than on the mainland due to the smaller population.
+After arriving with a residency visa in Portugal, your immigration procedures are handled through the local AIMA office in Funchal (for non-EU citizens), and in local city halls for EU citizens, where processing times often move more efficiently than on the mainland due to the smaller population.

 Non-EU citizens typically begin with a temporary residence permit, provided by a Portuguese Visa, that remains valid for two years, while EU citizens must register their residence after three months of staying on the island.